ibm-cloud-docs/watson-assistant/admin-managing-plan.md

 }
 ```

-Older SDK versions might not support the `user_id` property at the root of the request body.
-You can also specify `user_id` as part of the `context.global.system` object.
+In some older SDK versions, the `user_id` property is not supported at the root of the `message` request body.
+As an alternative, you can specify `user_id` within the nested `context.global.system` object.
 {: important}

 For more information about the `user_id` property, see the API reference documentation: